vrurg/raku-Async-Workers/README.md

 `do-async`
 ----------

-Bypass to the corresponding method on the singleton.
+Bypasses to the corresponding method on the singleton.

+    do-async: {
+        note "My task";
+    }

 `shutdown-workers`
 ------------------

-Bypass to `shutdown` on the singelton.
+Bypasses to `shutdown` on the singelton.

 AUTHOR
 ======